 It is the goal of Rice's Professional Master's Program that by integrating a disciplinary course of study with shared experiences that enhance the student's awareness and key skills in management, communications policy, and ethics, the graduate will be familiar with the culture of business and industry and will see his/her future chances of success enhanced.

-Each degree track is composed of science courses (70% of course work), a set of cohort courses (30% of course work), and an internship.
+Each degree track is composed of science courses, a set of cohort courses, and an internship or practical work experience.
 Each student will have a faculty adviser to help generate a personalized course of study that will enhance the student's core of knowledge.

 Each degree track requires a unique set of science courses that provide students with the core expertise needed by industrial and governmental organizations.
 Additional skills, such as computational training, are interwoven with the advanced course work.
 Students supplement these foundation courses by choosing electives in line with their areas of interest.
-For a detailed list of courses, visit the coursework pages for Nanoscale Science, Subsurface Geoscience, Bioscience and Health Policy, Environmental Analysis and Decision Making, Space Studies.
+For a detailed list of courses, visit the coursework pages for Subsurface Geoscience, Bioscience and Health Policy, Environmental Analysis, and Space Studies.

 With permission of advising faculty, students can enroll in courses offered by Rice Partner institutions.
 Instructions and form can be found here.